 Comfort animals are restricted to housing.
 The law governing comfort animals is the Fair Housing Act.

 How can someone be approved to have a service dog or comfort animal?

-Students who need a service dog or assistance animal must submit medical documentation to the Office of Disability Services.
+Students who need a service dog or assistance animal must submit medical documentation to the Office of Accessibility Services.
 Comfort animals are approved as a “reasonable accommodation” in housing.